Boz-code/boz-codeOLD.github.io/index.md

 # Introduction

-This manual will help you understand the operation and maintenance of your vehicle so that you can enjoy many hours of driving pleasure.
+This manual helps you understand the operation and maintenance of your vehicle so that you can enjoy many hours of driving pleasure.

 Welcome to the growing family of Mini owners.
 This vehicle has been delivered to you with confidence.

 This manual provides all the information necessary to maintain the vehicle in first-class condition and to ensure trouble-free service.
-Please read this manual before operating your vehicle.
+Read this manual before operating your vehicle.

 ![Saloon model](/assets/images/Saloon.png)
 *Saloon model*